Baking soda (sodium bicarbonate)

 - You can order aluminium-free baking soda in Australia.
 However, my understanding is that baking soda (sodium bicarbonate) is mined/extracted from the ground, and does not contain aluminium.
 It is baking POWDER that contains baking soda, and usually also includes a compound containing aluminum.

-- Baking soda can reduce the level of vitamins and minerals in your body (especially B vitamins, folic acid and chromium).
+- Baking soda can reduce the level of vitamins and minerals in your body (especially B vitamins, folate and chromium).

 - Do not use if you are on a sodium-restricted diet.